Chapter 2: The Honor System

 Completion of or Withdrawal from the Course Before Hearing

 If a student who has been reported for a suspected violation of the Honor Code completes or withdraws from the course in question prior to the Honor Council’s receipt of the report or before a hearing has been held, a letter will be sent to the accused stating that he/she/they is suspected of an Honor Code violation, that an investigation has been or will be conducted, and that a hearing may be held.

 During the time prior to the hearing, a notation will be placed on the accused’s academic record stating that an Honor Council case is pending and an Incomplete will be reflected on the record for the course in question.
-A letter will also be sent to the Office of the University Registrar, the dean of the school in which the accused is enrolled, and other relevant University personnel, indicating that an Honor Council case is pending.
+A letter will also be sent to the Office of the University Registrar, the dean of the school in which the accused is enrolled or their designee, and other relevant University personnel, indicating that an Honor Council case is pending.

 [ Back to Top ]